AmaanSayyad/Celo-Word-Puzzle/wordgame/README.md

 ## 📜 Rules

 - You must **connect your wallet** before playing.
-- STT stake is required to start a round.
+- CELO stake is required to start a round.
 - Rewards are calculated based on:
   - Time taken to guess.
   - Number of correct guesses before losing moves.